douden/test_book_from_template/book/readme_manual.md

 In both cases extra classes can be added to the admonition to apply other styling.

 A special new class for existing admonitions is also introduced: `no-title`.
 This suppresses printing of the title bar, even if the title is given.
 For the named color admonitions this happens automatically if no title is given.

+For the named color admonitions the class `show-bar` is introduced for titleless admonitions.
+This focres printing of the title bar.
+If a title is given, the title will be printed too and adding the class `show-bar` is redundant.

 ::::{warning}
 Note that, because of the use of CSS, sometimes results may differ from the expected result.